When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Classroom Antics

-Hopping off the poetry train for a minute, I want to recommend this hilarious novel about an unusual school.
-Accidentally built vertically instead of horizontally, this school is 30 stories high with one classroom per floor.
+Hopping off the poetry train, I recommend this hilarious novel about an unusual school.
+Accidentally built vertically, Wayside School is 30 stories high with one classroom per floor.

-The novel focuses mainly on the hilarious ongoings from the 30th floor, where John, Bebe, Myron, and Sammy attend.
-Each chapter is dedicated to the pupils or teacher on this floor, sharing some cute and funny things that happen in their lives.
+The novel focuses on the bizarre events on the 30th floor.
+Each chapter is dedicated to a different student or teacher, sharing the absurd and magical things that happen in their daily lives.

 Product Specs